FatimaRimsha/FatimaRimsha/README.md

 🚀 **About Me**

 Greetings!
-I am [Rimsha Fatima], a proactive and versatile professional currently pursuing a Bachelor's in Artificial Intelligence and Data Science at Chaitanya Bharathi Institute of Technology, Hyderabad.
+I am Rimsha Fatima, a proactive and versatile professional currently pursuing a Bachelor's in Artificial Intelligence and Data Science at Chaitanya Bharathi Institute of Technology, Hyderabad.
 My passion lies at the intersection of technology and creativity, and I am dedicated to pushing the boundaries of what's possible. 👀 I’m interested in a Data Anlytics Internship to work on realtime projects.